DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "...Be specific?"

-[This world is _fabrication_.
+[This world is a _fabrication_.
 This much you know, right?]

 She said, not allowing any objection.
 Almost like in a tone of mother, lecturing her children, her voice was giving awe to everyone, making them feel absolute pressure.

 [This is unforgivable alternation of the fate.
-Wit the world reincarnation, the existence of Sid disappeared and thus erasing history of humanity's triumph.
+With the world reincarnation, the existence of Sid has been erased and thus erasing history of humanity's triumph.
 And then...]

 "Wait!"